 Oglala - Porcupine is a somewhat small town located in the state of South Dakota.
 With a population of 5,631 people and just one neighborhood, Oglala - Porcupine is the largest community in South Dakota.

-Unlike some towns, Oglala - Porcupine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oglala - Porcupine are a mix of both white- and blue-collar jobs.
+Oglala - Porcupine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oglala - Porcupine is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Oglala - Porcupine who work in personal care services (15.05%), office and administrative support (12.14%), and management occupations (12.14%).

-The population of Oglala - Porcupine has a very low overall level of education: only 8.07% of people over 25 hold a 4-year college degree or higher.
+The citizens of Oglala - Porcupine have a very low rate of college education: just 8.07% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Oglala - Porcupine in 2022 was $10,087, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $40,348 for a family of four.
 However, Oglala - Porcupine contains both very wealthy and poor people as well.
 Oglala - Porcupine also has one of the higher rates of people living in poverty in the nation, with 70.26% of its population below the federal poverty line.